gvwilson/sensibleadventures/cloudherd/new.md

 again," she told Noxy with a frown.
 "But it was working a couple of days ago, and we've had rain since then, not snow."

 Noxy shrugged.
-"Maybe a bearfrog got stuck in it again."
+"Maybe a baby bearfrog got stuck in it again."
 She nudged a nearby bucket half-heartedly with her boot.
 "You stoke, I'll carry?"

 "You carried last time," Sensy pouted.